General and Fire Safety

 Fire safety rules

-- Transfer of flammable liquid to smaller vessels must be done in a fume hood or outdoors.
+- The transfer of flammable liquid to smaller vessels must be done in a fume hood or outdoors.

 - Do not block evacuation routes and access to emergency equipment.